 The Best Way to Predict Your SAT Score

 The best method to predict your SAT score is to take a full-length official College Board SAT practice test under real testing conditions.
 It’s a big time commitment - over four hours - but it’s the most accurate SAT score predictor.

 Where Can You Find a Practice Test?

 All of the official SAT practice tests created by the College Board are available for free online.
 I’d recommend you pick one and print out a copy of the test since you'll be taking the real SAT with pencil and paper.

 How Should You Use the Test?

 To get the most accurate score prediction, you want to mimic the real test as closely as possible.
 This means you cannot use your phone, computer, dictionary or any other outside help.
-You should only have pencils, an eraser, a pencil sharpener, a calculator and extra batteries on your desk.
+You should only have pencils, an eraser, a pencil sharpener, and a calculator on your desk.